Tower Cold Chain

 Just weeks into the pandemic that paralysed large parts of the world in 2020, Tower Cold Chain received significant investment from Investec that enabled them to scale at a time when the world was calling.

-Tower’s chief executive Niall Balfour said: “That was the kick start because we were able to demonstrate real growth in terms of product, people and infrastructure from the year before and show confidence that ours was a very reliable product that could work everywhere in the world.
+Tower’s chief executive Niall Balfour, above, said: “That was the kick start because we were able to demonstrate real growth in terms of product, people and infrastructure from the year before and show confidence that ours was a very reliable product that could work everywhere in the world.

 “We were growing before Covid-19, but it gave us a boost because we were able, at a critical time, to prove our ability to provide a solution to distributing vaccines safely and efficiently, particularly those which needed to be kept ultra-cold.